A guide to Health Canada inspections

 • gender identity or expression

-Health Canada has a zero tolerance policy for violence and harassment in the workplace that extends to our inspectors before, during, and after an inspection.
+Health Canada has a zero tolerance policy for harassment and violence in the workplace that extends to our inspectors before, during and after an inspection.
 The following behaviours will be reported to law enforcement and legal action may be taken:

 • oral or written, including messages sent by email or posted on social media

-Other behaviours directed towards a Health Canada inspector that prevents them from carrying out their duties may result in an obstruction or hindrance charge or other enforcement actions, including:
+Other behaviours directed toward a Health Canada inspector that prevent them from doing their job may result in an obstruction or hindrance charge or other enforcement actions.

 • extreme anger, hostility and threatening gestures